 Partner in the South Africa - Sweden Universities Forum SASUF

-Responsible on, and initiator of, the implementation of the Memorandum of Understanding (MoU) between SLU and the UN Habitat signed in 2017.
+Responsible for, and initiator of the implementation of the Memorandum of Understanding (MoU) between SLU and the UN Habitat signed in 2017.

-2017 Associate Prof. in Urban and Regional Studies with specialization in cross-cultural planning and development.
+2017: Associate Prof. in Urban and Regional Studies with specialization in cross-cultural planning and development.
 The School of Architecture and Built Environment; at the Royal Institute of Technology, KTH.
-My academic title is achieved from leading practice-oriented research entitled: "Explore a New Dimension to the Long-standing Role of Planning in Risk Management based on Shifting the Discussion from Managing 'Calculated Risks' to Increasing the Capacity of Society to Cope, Adapt to and Shape Change so as to Resist 'Uncalculated Risks'."

-2012 Doctor of Philosophy in Planning and Decision Analysis with specialization in Urban and Regional Studies.
+2012: Doctor of Philosophy in Planning and Decision Analysis with specialization in Urban and Regional Studies.
 The School of Architecture and Built Environment; at the Royal Institute of Technology, KTH.
-Thesis Title: “Cross-Cultural Knowledge Development, The Case Of Collaborative Urban Planning In Egypt”

-2003 M.Sc. of Environmental Engineering and Sustainable Infrastructures.
-The Division of Built Environment Analysis, at the Royal Institute of Technology, KTH, Stockholm.
-Thesis Title: “Participatory Urban Upgrading – the Case of Ezbet Bekhit, Cairo”
+2003: M.Sc. of Environmental Engineering and Sustainable Infrastructures.
+The Division of Built Environment Analysis, at the Royal Institute of Technology, KTH.

 Main Supervisor of PhD Candidates (2015-continue)